 The Future Career Plan Statement is limited to 2 pages.
 The applicant must include a statement of career goals and indicate the relevance of these goals to type 1 diabetes-related research.
 The future career plans statement should detail the applicant’s plan for career development as an independent investigator.
 Topics to be discussed by the applicant may include: how much of the applicant’s time will be protected for research; how the proposed research will contribute to the applicant’s independent career; an expected timeline for obtaining an independent position, if the applicant is not already at that stage; how the JDRF award will contribute to the applicant’s future career plans; and any other planned formal or informal activities that will aid the applicant in establishing an independent research career.
 If the research proposed in the proposal is part of a larger research program or trial, the applicant should clearly define his/her role in the project and explain how their efforts on the project will lead to independence.

-The Training Plan Statement is limited to 4 pages.
-The sponsor must provide a biographical sketch, a list of previous trainees, and a statement of the plan for training the applicant.
+The sponsor must provide a biographical sketch, list of previous trainees, and a statement of the plan for training the applicant.
+The Training Plan is limited to 2 pages.
 This statement must outline a detailed training program for the applicant as well as confirm the availability of facilities to conduct the research project.
 The sponsor’s statement should address plans for supervision, guidance, counseling, or other formal or informal training of the applicant.
 The sponsor must also include accurate and complete information regarding all other sources of grant support (current and pending), including title, abstract, annual and total amount of grant, inclusive funding period, and percent effort.

 Three (3) recommendation references assessing the scientific abilities and potential of the applicant must be submitted.
 Please note that the recommendation references are confidential and will not be released to the applicant.
 The recommendation references must be submitted directly through RMS360 by the referee.
 Please note proposals cannot be successfully validated until all references are submitted.
 Sponsors cannot be references, but should complete the Training Plan Statement listed above.